trinhdaiphuc/cmdb-terraform-provider/README.md

 To use resources from a given provider, you need to include some information about it in your configuration.
 See the following pages for details:

-Provider Requirements documents how to declare providers so Terraform can install them.
+[Provider Requirements](#provider-requirements) documents how to declare providers so Terraform can install them.

-Provider Configuration documents how to configure settings for providers.
+[Provider Configuration](#provider-configuration) documents how to configure settings for providers.

-Dependency Lock File documents an additional HCL file that can be included with a configuration, which tells Terraform to always use a specific set of provider versions.
+[Dependency Lock File](#dependency-lock-file) documents an additional HCL file that can be included with a configuration, which tells Terraform to always use a specific set of provider versions.

+### Provider Requirements

+### Provider Configuration

+### Dependency Lock File